concur/developer.concur.com/api-reference/authentication/migrationguide.markdown

 ---

-# PREVIEW - Migrating old tokens to new Oauth2 Bearer Tokens (JWT)
+# Migrating old tokens to new Oauth2 Bearer Tokens (JWT)

 * [Overview]()
 * [Exchanging a Token](#exchangetoken)